bitaemi/Angular-ngRx-Jest-Marble/src/app/store/README.md

 EFFECT =  just a mechanism to fetch data from the STORE and put back in the STORE

 Reducer and effect could be interested in the same data.
-Difference is  that the reducer is a pure function, is synctonous, but the EFFECT can return data from an outside
+Difference is  that the reducer is a pure function, is synchronous, but the EFFECT can return data from outside

 the Angular app.

-the EFFECT is an observable stream, and we be passed it as a response to the reducer via a dispatch action:
+The EFFECT is an **observable stream**, and we will be passing the stream of data as a response to the reducer via a dispatch action:

 ![Effects DataFlow Diagram](effects-flow.png)